 Debbie received her Bachelor of Science in Chemistry degree from the University of Michigan and earned her Doctorate in Biochemistry from the Stanford University School of Medicine.

-Perry joined Viveve as Vice President of New Technologies in August 2016.
+Perry joined Viveve in August 2016 as Vice President of New Technologies and was promoted to his current position in April 2017.
 He brings more than 25 years of experience in upstream marketing and medical product development at companies ranging from small medical device start-ups to mature, multi-national corporations.
 A speaker on advanced aesthetic technologies at meetings and international trade events, Perry has developed and launched products and supported market development in more than 50 countries around the world.
 Prior to joining Viveve, he served in various leadership and executive management roles including: Vice President of Products for Medical Aesthetics at Syneron Candela, where he was responsible for a $140M/year portfolio of laser based systems for medical aesthetics including the treatment of vascular and pigmented lesions, fractional facial resurfacing, hair removal and high-power laser tattoo removal.
 He served as General Manager of Marketing for ONI Medical Systems, a start-up with a premium performance MRI scanner before it was acquired by G.E.
 Medical Systems in 2009 and was the Director of Marketing for iCAD, Inc. a maker of women's health - breast cancer detection systems and a Senior Product Manager at Hologic, Inc., a broad-based women's health and imaging company.